The best things to do in London while traveling on a budget.

 Gatwick: Southern Train Lines head from Gatwick Airport to London Bridge Station in Central London frequently, and the journey takes around an hour and costs around 11 pounds.
 This is easily the most straightforward and affordable method of transport.

 Stansted Airport: Take the National Express Coach Bus from the airport to either Liverpool Street Station (East/Central London) or Victoria Coach Station (West/Central London).
 This journey costs around 12 pounds, depending on the time of day, and takes between 1 and 1.5 hours depending on traffic.

 Luton: National Express Coach Buses also represent cheap and easy ways to reach Luton Airport, but there are many other coach bus companies that work here as well.
 EasyBus, owned by EasyJet which often flies out of Luton, can be another cheap option.

 When traveling from all the airports into London, all bus and train tickets can be bought on the day of travel, at the train station, at the airport, or on the bus itself.
 If you prefer to book tickets in advance, this can be done on the transport company’s website, but it isn’t necessary to book in advance as the airports make buying public transport tickets very accessible and easy.

 The most important step to traveling in London is buying an Oyster Card.
 You can buy one in almost any convenience store and they cost only five pounds.
 Then you can add money to your card at tube stations or in convenience stores so you can use the public buses and the underground.

 Tip: After using your Oyster Card for a bus journey, any other bus journeys you take within 1 hour of touching your card the first time will be free.

 Tip: The price of a tube journey increases as you leave Zone 1 (here a tube journey costs 2.50 pounds), so try to stay within this area when traveling and then walk to your destination if it lies in Zone 2.

-With endless things to do in London, here are some of my favorite attractions that cost little to no money, since I am an avid fan of budget travel.
+With endless things to do in London, here are some of my favorite attractions that cost little to no money.